ST Telemedia and SuperX launch AI innovation center in Singapore

 The data center operator and artificial intelligence infrastructure provider opened a joint facility enabling simplified access to computing resources.

-SINGAPORE, April 15, 2026 /PRNewswire/ -- SuperX AI Technology Limited (NASDAQ: SUPX), an emerging full-stack AI Data Centre infrastructure solutions provider, and ST Telemedia Global Data Centres (STT GDC), one of the world's fastest growing data centre colocation providers headquartered in Singapore, today announced the launch of an AI Innovation Centre in Singapore following the signing of a Memorandum of Understanding between the parties in January.
+SINGAPORE - Media OutReach Newswire - 15 April 2026 - ST Telemedia Global Data Centres (STT GDC), one of the world's fastest growing data centre colocation providers headquartered in Singapore, and SuperX AI Technology Limited (NASDAQ: SUPX), an emerging full-stack AI Data Centre infrastructure solutions provider, today announced the launch of an AI Innovation Centre in Singapore following the signing of a Memorandum of Understanding between the parties in January.

 Hosted at the STT Singapore 5 facility in Tai Seng, the centre provides a dedicated environment designed to help enterprises fast-track their AI journey from experimentation to production-ready scale.
 Reflecting immediate market demand, the centre has already onboarded an initial cohort of users.
 These early adopters are leveraging the centre's high-performance compute for complex workloads such as advanced modelling and large-scale data simulations.